INOVA-Technology/Conquest/README.md

 * - make function that replaces stuff like east with e
 * - have at least 50 different rooms
 * - make the forest more maze like
-* - make current_room a property of player, not delegate
-* - add ability so save game
 * - add zsd style combat
-* - add signal trapping
+*	add signal trapping
+*	add option to save game somewhere else
 *	have an all around refactortion session thing idk, just refactor some stuff
 *	add rick astley easter egg
 *	add more tests
 *	make the current tests check the description for directions
 *	add some kind of plot